mmdurnin/ParkBot/README.md

 ## <a id="installation"></a>Installing & Using ParkBot ##
 #### Clone
 Clone this repo to your local machine.
-From the command line: https://github.com/mmdurnin/ParkBot.git
+From the command line: ```git clone https://github.com/mmdurnin/ParkBot.git```

 ## <a id="commands"></a>ParkBot Commands ##